brookjordan/corner-ribbon/README.md

 Well, the first, containing span crops the corners off've the ribbons, making them look that awesome ribbony shape and not like big blocks clawing onto your container.
 That's why.

-Notice that, because the container is the one controlling the cropping, you can have many of the same tightness ribbons inside of a single container as you'd like!
+Notice that, because the container is the one controlling the cropping, you can have as many of the same tightness ribbons inside of a single container as you'd like!
 Neato… right? <sup>right? <sub>right?</sub></sup>

 ## Using your own colours in your own CSS files